metnversi/linux-config/README.md

 - This repository saves my configurations for the Debian-based distro, including Vim/Nvim, Emacs, Bash, i3, and Tmux.
 - This repos has so many public code from many type of license, so I just let it be open source :)
-- I wonder if it can work in MacOS, but I haven't tried it yet since I'm poor :)

 ## Preperation